Are your products Vegan?

 What is the shelf life of your products?

 What is time really, but a stick-and-carrot social construct designed to keep us chasing something.
 Just kidding.
 Typically 12 months, give or take.
-Our natural ingredients do come with a limited lifespan.
 If our products are kept out of direct sunlight and at or below room temperature, they will stay fresher longer.
-All of our liquid products include a natural preservative called Optiphen, formaldehyde-free and paraben-free.
-We also use grapefruit seed extract in some of our products to extend the natural shelf life and keep the oils fresh and potent.
+All of our liquid products include a preservative called Optiphen, formaldehyde-free and paraben-free, to keep the natural ingredients fresh and potent (and keep you safe!).
 In the rare case that you’re not satisfied with the freshness of one of our products, click here so we can make it right.

 Are your products made in the U.S.?